northle/docs/src/docs/basics/session.md

 ## Storing Data

-To save some variable to session, use the `set` method:
+To save a variable to the session, use the `set` method:

 ```ts
 const user = await this.db.user.findUnique(id);